 In a recent experiment I used 1 cup of steel cut oats with 3 1/2 cups water.
 I added a whole chopped apple, peeled and chopped sweet potato, a few chopped dates and some cinnamon.
 This was the perfect amount for a 2 quart crock.
 I set it on LOW and let it go!
 I wouldn't recommend more than 8 hours cooking time but really how many of us get more sleep than that anyway?
 In the morning I went ahead and added some blueberries and bananas.
 Yum and done!

 You can even eat your oats cold.
-Make an overnight Muesli by soaking your oats in orange juice or a mixture of apple juice and lemon (can you tell that I like things ready to go when I wake up in the morning?)
+Make an overnight Muesli by soaking your oats in orange juice or a mixture of apple juice and lemon.
 The next day just add your favorite nuts, fruits and some soy yogurt or plant milk to create this traditional Swiss favorite.

 Quinoa: Well known as an excellent protein source, I keep a batch of cooked quinoa on hand at all times.
 This is actually a seed but once cooked (15 minutes - quick and easy) it's perfect as a cereal- hot or cold; on its own or combined with another grain.
 Add in bananas, apricots or dried plums and a handful of nuts for a bit of crunch.

 Millet: This ancient grain cooks up beautifully creamy but does need a good half hour on the stove, so not the best choice when you're late for work.
 Try this on a lazy Sunday morning with coconut milk, golden raisins, dates, toasted coconut and pistachios... mmm.